Saturday 9th May, 2026

 Important: Please note this is a psychoeducational workshop, not a therapy group.
 While personal questions and experiences come up in discussions, self-disclosure is not required, and personal sharing is contained.

-This is a space for any woman seeking to understand the nature of intimate emotional abuse through a practical, well-informed and considerate approach to the topic.
-This workshop was designed with you in mind if:
+This is a supportive space for women only seeking to understand emotional abuse in intimate relationships through a well-informed, practical, and considerate approach.

 Listen to me discuss the workshop on The Divorce Course Podcast